INTERNATIONAL FINANCE - 2017/8

 Coursework (30% of the final module mark) and examination (70% of the final module mark).

-The final two-hour examination consists of four multi-part questions, two of which should be answered.
+The final two-hour examination consists of three multi-part questions, which are all compulsory.
 It is designed to reflect the learning outcomes and enables students to display both problem-solving skills and the ability to analyse, explain and evaluate different aspects of the material.

 Formative assessment and feedback